 An “open bottle” doesn’t necessarily mean a drink without a cork on top of it.
 It can be any liquid container which is uncorked, unsealed, partially consumed.
 Even if the bottle is open but it’s absolutely full it’s considered as “open bottle”.
 Both a driver and a passenger are subjected to the Open Container Law.
 It makes no difference, whether you actually drink it or not – if you pried the top of the bottle, you’ll be responsible.
 Even if you are just taking empty containers to the recycling bin, it is safer to carry them in your trunk because it is not “seating area”.
 Open bottles must be out of driver’s or passengers’ reach in the vehicle compartment.
 You’d better keep open alcoholic beverages in the trunk or in a locked area.
 Otherwise, you may be charged with a crime for breaking the Open Container Law.

 The penalties depend on your age.
 If you are 21 or over, the penalties for an “open container” are not as serious as for a DUI.
-The punishment can be usually a fine of up to $250.
+“Open container” ticket is up to $250.
 It can be viewed as a traffic ticket.
 However, if the police notice an open alcoholic container in your car, they may suspect you of DUI.
 An open alcoholic container can be considered a “probable cause” by a judge or a police officer and it can lead to a DUI investigation, including various field sobriety tests and a breathalyzer’s test.

 If you are under the legal drinking age, possession of an open container can subject you to a misdemeanor offense.
 In that case, you may face up to 6-month jail, probation, loss of your car for up to 30 days and a $1000 fine.
 A conviction for an open container as a minor can be reported to the DMV by the court and affect your insurance rate.
 Further, if you are under the legal drinking age, you may be convicted even for simple possession of an alcoholic beverage, which can also be sealed.
 Thus, being a passenger or a pedestrian will subject you to liability for possession of an alcoholic beverage.
 Similarly, a presence of a container with an alcoholic beverage anywhere inside a vehicle is enough to charge a minor driver with a misdemeanor offense.